vrikodar/THM_Buffer-Overflow-Prep/README.md

 # THM_Buffer-Overflow-Prep

-Each folder numbered from 1 to x contains the scripts from fuzzing to the stage of creating a final POC
+Each folder numbered from 1 to x contains the scripts from fuzzing to the stage of creating a final **exploit**

 Buffer overflow Room can be Found at:--> https://tryhackme.com/room/bufferoverflowprep